Farewell to The Bayside Pub, a community staple for nearly 40 years

 WEBSTER, N.Y.
 (WROC) — It’s the end of an era.
-The Bayside Pub in Webster has been in business for nearly 4 decades, but this Sunday it’s last call for the community staple.
+The Bayside Pub in Webster has been in business for nearly four decades, but this Sunday it’s last call for the community staple.

 “It’s like a rollercoaster of emotions,” owner Rob Buono said.